artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 .. important::

-    If you would like to upload your DIP to AtoM as a child of an existing target description, you must add at least a Title in the Dublin Core template.
+   If you would like to upload your DIP to AtoM as a child of an existing target description, you must add at least a Title in the Dublin Core template

 4. When you click Create, you will see the metadata entry in the list page.
 To edit it further, click Edit on the right-hand side.
 To delete it, click Delete.
 To add more DC metadata, click the Add button below the list.